gustavodsrosa/gustavodsrosa/README.md

 👯 I’m looking to collaborate on a lot of projects, startups or courses.

--- I speak Portuguese and English, and I am learning Spanish and Italian..
+-- I speak Portuguese and a little bit of English, and I am learning Spanish and Italian..

 -- I've doing courses in a lot of institutes: Udemy, Coursera, Udacity, CC50, and others....